 - Dawson Springs

-Contaminated Shipments to Kentucky
+Contaminated KY Asbestos Shipments

 W.R.
 Grace, a conglomerate liable for exposing an entire community to asbestos in Libby, Montana, was founded by William Russell Grace in 1854.
 The company originally produced fertilizer and machinery but quickly got involved with shipping, banking, oil, healthcare, and mining.
 Mining operations included silver, clay, phosphate, tin, and ore.